Farnell celebrates International Women in Engineering Day 2020 by sharing insights from career professionals

 Here are few tips shared by them:

-- Gain as much knowledge as you can about new developments, new technology and industry changes - it is imperative to understand the core of the business to make a difference in what we do.
+• Gain as much knowledge as you can about new developments, new technology and industry changes - it is imperative to understand the core of the business to make a difference in what we do.

-- Believe in yourself - women sometimes underestimate themselves and therefore hold back on taking up new challenges that can help them achieve their maximum potential.
+• Believe in yourself - women sometimes underestimate themselves and therefore hold back on taking up new challenges that can help them achieve their maximum potential.
 The goal should be to continue learning and evolve personally and professionally.

-- Get comfortable with feeling uncomfortable - many times, you may find yourself in situations where you think you can’t do something, but the truth is that you really can.
+• Get comfortable with feeling uncomfortable - many times, you may find yourself in situations where you think you can’t do something, but the truth is that you really can.
 It’s okay to feel uncomfortable and try things you’ve never done before, because it might turn out that you excel at it.

-- Don’t be held back by stereotypes - if it’s something you’re passionate about, stick to that path even if there are challenges.
+• Don’t be held back by stereotypes - if it’s something you’re passionate about, stick to that path even if there are challenges.
 It’s a matter of time, effort, and attitude.

-- Get a mentor who can act as a guiding force in your career and help you realise your true potential.
+• Get a mentor who can act as a guiding force in your career and help you realise your true potential.
 Mentors can come in various forms – one could help you understand your own strengths and weaknesses and another mentor could help you build a network within the organisation.

 Chris Breslin, President at Farnell, said: “Diversity helps create more robust and flexible workplaces and it’s important that more women have the opportunity to innovate.
 Overlooking women in the workforce is a loss of talent.
 We must always strive to lift each other up and promote equality and respect everywhere.”

 The discussion also provided insights to help improve diversity and increase female representation in the industry, such as giving girls enough role models to encourage them to join STEM.
-To find out more about Farnell’s female panel and read their full conversation, please visit the news blog.
+To find out more about Farnell’s female panel and read their full conversation, please visit the news blog

-Farnell trades as Farnell in Europe, Newark in North America, and element14 throughout Asia Pacific.
-Farnell's global businesses are supported by a global supply chain of more than 3,500 suppliers and has an extensive inventory profile developed to anticipate and meet the needs of innovative customers everywhere.
-Farnell also sells direct to consumers through a network of resellers, and its CPC business in the UK.
+Farnell Global trades as Farnell in Europe, Newark in North America, and element14 in Asia Pacific.
+It also sells direct to consumers through its CPC business in the UK.

-For more information, visit the website at http://www.farnell.com/corporate
+For more information, visit http://www.farnell.com/